 The decade of the 1870s marked the beginning of the end of Emerson's career.
 His Concord home burned down in July of 1872, and though his friends collected over $15,000 in donations to help him and his family rebuild, it added to the stress caused by the fact that Emerson's memory was failing.
 In 1874, he edited and published a poetry anthology called Parnassus.
 By the end of the decade, his memory had failed considerably, and in 1879, at the age of 76, he finally retired from lecturing.
 When asked by friends how he felt, Emerson would reply in classic form "Quite well.
 I have lost all my mental faculties, but am perfectly well."

 On April 19th, 1882, despite having a cold, Emerson went out for a walk and got caught in the rain.
-His cold turned into pneumonia, and he died eight days later.
+His cold turned into pneumonia, and he died eight days later at the age of 79.
 Ralph Waldo Emerson was one of the all-time great American intellectuals - a poet, essayist, philosopher, and orator years, if not decades, ahead of his time.
 He will always have a place in the annals of literary history.

 Quote Of The Day

 "Talent alone cannot make a writer.
 There must be a man behind the book; a personality which, by birth and quality, is pledged to the doctrines there set forth, and which exists to see and state things so, and not otherwise." - Ralph Waldo Emerson

 Today's Video features a reading of five poems by Ralph Waldo Emerson.
 Enjoy!